rtlabs-com/p-net/doc/creating_gsdml_files.rst

 Below is a brief introduction to the most common elements and attributes in GSDML files given.
 It contains simplifications and does not describe special cases.
-For full details, see the official GSDML specification.
+For full details on GSDML file syntax, see the official GSDML specification.

 XML editors